Mady520/Write-ups/TryHackMe/Linux-fundamentals-2/README.md

 ```bash
 ssh username@IP
 ```
-**Secure shell** --> used for connecting and interacting with the command line of a remote linux machine or it is used to connect to a remote linux machine.
+**Secure shell** &rarr; used for connecting and interacting with the command line of a remote linux machine or it is used to connect to a remote linux machine.
-Can access Linux machine remotely bby knowing the ip and login credentials.
+Can access Linux machine remotely by knowing the IP and login credentials.

 ### Commands practiced
 ```bash